scholarslab/GenericXmlImporter/README.md

 Note: Only saxon is currently supported.

 Anyway, if there is no xslt2 processor installed, the command should be cleaned and the plugin will use the default xslt 1 processor of php.
+Of course, it should be installed: this is the package "php5-xsl" for Debian.
+This processor can process only the xslt 1 sheets.

 Examples